Superlend/superkat/docs/whitepaper.md

 ### Yield Gulping & Smearing

-Harvested positive yield is not instantly added to the aggregator total deposits, instead, it gets gulped as an interest to be distributed (smeared) along the smearing period (2 weeks), and that prevents sudden jumps in the yield aggregator vault’s exchange rate.
+Harvested positive yield is not instantly added to the Euler Earn vault total deposits, instead, it gets gulped as an interest to be distributed (smeared) along the smearing period (2 weeks), and that prevents sudden jumps in the euler earn vault’s exchange rate.

 ### Withdrawal Queue

-A queue of strategies addresses, mainly used during yield harvesting and executing withdrawal requests from the yield aggregator.
+A queue of strategies addresses, mainly used during yield harvesting and executing withdrawal requests from the euler earn.
 Strategies are pushed into the withdrawal queue and removed from it when the add or removing strategy operation is called.
 Only the address that holds the withdrawal queue manager role can re-order it.

 ### Roles

-Governance over the yield aggregator vault can be granularly managed.
+Governance over the euler earn vault can be granularly managed.
 Both fully ungoverned or completely governed are both easily achieved through access control management.
-A Yield Aggregator can have different managers each serving a specific role.
+An Euler Earn vault can have different managers each serving a specific role.
 Setting up the vaults can be set in a manner which makes sure no entity is able to take user funds from the vault.
 Each role has their own specific `Admin role`, the holder of the Admin role can assign the role.
 The `Default Admin` role has ownership of all other admin roles.

 - Default Admin: